RemnantSoftware/Remnant.Dependency.Injector/README.md

     public PurchaseOrder()
     {
-       //...do some stuff but injected fields will ne null
+       //...do some stuff but injected fields will be null
     }
 }